A guide to some of the best luxury hotels and experiences in Bermuda

 Spending time on the water is a key part of any trip to Bermuda, and there are several ways to do this depending on how you want to travel.

-Private yacht charters are widely available from Hamilton and nearby marinas.
-You can plan a half-day or full-day trip, with options to stop for swimming in shallow bays, snorkel over reefs or shipwrecks, or simply cruise along the coastline.
-Many charters can include food and drinks on board, either as a simple picnic or something more tailored.
-Sunset cruises are another popular option, especially for couples or those celebrating a special occasion.
-These usually take place in the early evening, with time to relax on deck before returning to shore for dinner.
+Private yacht charters are widely available - you can plan a half-day or full-day trip, with options to stop for swimming in shallow bays, snorkel over reefs or shipwrecks, or simply cruise along the coastline.
+Many charters can include food and drinks on board and sunset cruises are an ever popular option, especially for couples or those celebrating a special occasion.
 They work well when combined with a spa afternoon or a quieter day at the hotel.
-For a more hands-on experience, sailing trips with a skipper are also available.
-These give you the chance to learn the basics or take part in the sailing itself, with steady winds and clear waters making conditions generally favourable.

 Beyond the sun lounger